 The American paint is a stock horse.
 Stock horses are primarily bred to work long days on farms, plantations, or rough terrain.
 Additionally, the paint horse makes a great ranch worker and trail rider.
 Besides manual labor, paint horses excel in rodeoing, reigning, showjumping, and pleasure riding.

-Paint horses live for 31-32 years, depending on health and working conditions.
+The American Paint horse lifespan is 31-32 years, depending on health and working conditions.
 However, a few paints live well past that.
 For example, the oldest paint horse on record is the tobiano chestnut named Kurrabi Karma.
 Foaled in 1981, she’s 43 years old in 2024.

 Summary